 Skip to content

-When comparing array1 and array2, duplicates will be discarded.
-This means two arrays of differing lengths but the same unique elements will be considered equal.
+• When comparing arrays, duplicates are discarded.
+This means two arrays of different lengths but with the same unique elements are considered equal.

 Syntax